An Easy Stuffed Pepper Casserole Recipe that is so yummy! A healthy dinner that is made in one pan in under an hour! Gluten free & delicious.

 We love stuffed bell peppers and wanted to take those delicious flavors and put them in a casserole.
 You are going to love it!

-Why we love this Stuffed Bell Pepper Casserole
+Why we love this Stuffed Peppers Casserole

-There is so much to like about this stuffed bell pepper casserole recipe!
+There is so much to like about this stuffed pepper casserole recipe!
 Here’s why it is one of our favorites:

 - One Pan – Everyone loves a one pan meal which means fewer dishes at the end of the meal!